DevExpress-Examples/winforms-scheduler-sync-google-event-colors-with-labels/Readme.md

-This example demonstrates how to synchronize Google Event colors with Scheduler Labels.
+# How to synchronize Google Event colors with Scheduler Labels

-The Scheduler is bound to an [Entity Framework Core data source](https://documentation.devexpress.com/WindowsForms/118049/Common-Features/Data-Binding/Binding-to-Entity-Framework-Core).
+In this example, the Scheduler is bound to an [Entity Framework Core data source](https://documentation.devexpress.com/WindowsForms/118049/Common-Features/Data-Binding/Binding-to-Entity-Framework-Core).

 To run the sample, you need to:
 * go to "Project | Manage NuGet packages..." to re-install EF Core and Google Calendar API packages used in this sample;